+Once all 192 panels are printed, they’ll be stitched together before the epic, on-the-pitch reveal.
 The Happiness Flag will span 3,600 square meters of printed nylon fabric, covering most of the field.

 After June 12, fans who submitted photos will receive an email with a link to HappinessFlag.com to see where they were on the flag -- and on the pitch.
 “They’ll see an aerial shot of the flag and then be able to hover over the mosaic to explore the photos,” Fields explains.

 ‘Universal Social Language’Two years ago, Coke’s digital team kicked off the initial ideation sessions for “The World’s Cup” campaign with a question.

 Bedwell’s team created a program that enables Coke to convert fan tweets into a graphic image in the “World’s Cup” visual style, then return it to the sender.
 They also built a system to opt-in fans through Facebook, Twitter and Instagram since, legally, Coke cannot use user-submitted photos without permission.